DeepGraphLearning/torchprotein-site/_pages/index.md

 landing:
   title: An open source machine learning library for proteins
   excerpt: >
-    TorchProtein is a library built upon TorchDrug to easily write and train deep learning models for a wide range of applications related to protein science.
+    TorchProtein is an extension of TorchDrug to easily write and train deep learning models for a wide range of applications related to protein science.
 It covers various fundamental tasks (function prediction, structure prediction, binding affinity prediction) and models (sequence- and structure-based models) for protein representation learning.

 image_grid:
   title: Why TorchProtein?